How to trade NEO

 Learn more about CFD trading

-Spread bets and CFDs are both leveraged products, which means that you only need to put down a small deposit in order to gain full market exposure.
+CFDs are leveraged products, which means that you only need to put down a small deposit in order to gain full market exposure.
 While leverage can magnify your profits, it can also magnify your losses, making it important to have a suitable risk management strategy in place

 Develop a trading plan and outline your strategy